 - (c) Bonding and insurance requirements.
 Where the Federal Government guarantees or insures the repayment of money borrowed by the recipient, SSA, at its discretion, may require adequate bonding and insurance if the bonding and insurance requirements of the recipient are not deemed adequate to protect the interest of the Federal Government. - (d) Fidelity bond coverage requirements.
-SSA may require adequate fidelity bond coverage where the recipient lacks sufficient coverage to protect the Federal Government's interest. - (e) Obtaining bonds.
-Where bonds are required in the situations described above, the bonds must be obtained from companies holding certificates of authority as acceptable sureties, as prescribed in 31 CFR part 223, "Surety Companies Doing Business with the United States."
+SSA may require adequate fidelity bond coverage where the recipient lacks sufficient coverage to protect the Federal Government's interest - (e) Obtaining bonds.
+Where bonds are required in the situations described in paragraphs (c) and (d) of this section, the bonds must be obtained from companies holding certificates of authority as acceptable sureties, as prescribed in 31 CFR part 223, "Surety Companies Doing Business with the United States."